 The state of Hawaii clearly doesn’t have effective tourism governance.
 That was acknowledged by the HTA as far back as 2015 when it said it “did not have sufficient authority or resources to require others to help carry out that plan or to constantly monitor and oversee what was being done by others.
 Therefore, the new [plan]… is an ‘HTA’ plan only, though it recognizes the need to work with partners and stakeholders.”

 HTA’s tourism plans are not State of Hawaii’s tourism plans.

 UHERO concludes, “As the latest HTA tourism strategic and action plans are not State plans, they only required approval by the HTA board and not by state lawmakers or other agencies.
 Why should we expect the outcome to be any different this time?… HTA, despite its good intentions, is still plagued by structural shortcomings that have not been remedied.”

 UHERO said previously that “three conditions are required to successfully manage a destination: 1.)
 Authority to take action, 2.)
 Sufficient resources to implement actions, and 3.)
 A long-term strategic view.
 Hawaii doesn’t meet these conditions.”

-What is needed is a plan capable of governing tourism across all jurisdictions, agencies, functions and stakeholder groups.
-It “The long-term solution for tourism sustainability will require buy in and participation from a broad range of stakeholders.”
+What is needed is a plan capable of governing tourism across all jurisdictions, agencies, functions, and stakeholder groups.
+“The long-term solution for tourism sustainability will require buy-in and participation from a broad range of stakeholders.”

 BOH: We concur with UHERO’s findings.
 Toothless HTA plans are just that.
-Furthermore, unless they are well thought out and become the State of Hawaii plans with appropriate “tourism governance,” they are bound to both fail, and to further alienate Hawaii’s visitors.
+Furthermore, unless they are well thought out and become the State of Hawaii plans with appropriate “tourism governance,” they’re bound to both fail, and to further alienate Hawaii’s visitors.

 We welcome your input.